 Taking into account past and (expected) future values does not constitute the creative key transition to dynamics.
 Those familiar with elementary statics and dynamics will appreciate the shift in thinking involved in passing from (static) equilibrium analysis … to an analysis where attention is focused on second-order differential equations, on d2θ/dt2, d2x/dt2, d2y/dt2, on the primary relativities of a range of related forces, central, friction, whatever.
 Particular secondary boundary conditions, past and future pricings and quantities, are relatively insignificant for the analysis of the primary relativity immanent in, and applicable to, every instance of the process.
 What is significant is the Leibnitz-Newtonian shift of context.
 [McShane, 1980, 127]

 The Phillips Curve correlation is a staple of establishment, textbook economics.
-Despite historical evidence to the contrary, it states that inflation and unemployment are strongly correlated and always a reliable guideline for interpretation of excess inflation or unemployment so as to choose corrective policy.
+Despite historical evidence debunking the universality of the Phillips Curve, it states that inflation and unemployment are strongly correlated and always a reliable guideline for interpretation of excess inflation or unemployment so as to choose corrective policy.
 The interpreters suppose that when activity relative to capacity is robust, and units of enterprise have strong backlogs and pricing power, inflation is high and unemployment is low.
 Conversely, when activity relative to capacity is weak and units of enterprise have diminished backlogs and lack pricing power, unemployment is high.
-The Phillips Curve is insufficiently nuanced and misses the implications of two interrelated circuits and of an economic expansion in phases which have shifting magnitudes and velocities; and the Phillips Curve nonchalantly assumes an easy achievement of a sweet spot of meager inflation and full employment.
+The Phillips Curve is insufficiently nuanced and misses the implications of two interrelated circuits and of an economic expansion in phases which have shifting magnitudes and velocities; and Phillips Curve devotees nonchalantly assume an easy achievement though manipulation of interest rates of a sweet spot of meager inflation and full employment.
 But the Phillips Curve assumption is not an economic law.

-Stagflation happens, as it did in the late 1970’s when the high price of imported oil inflated both corporate costs and consumer expenditures for gasoline in the basic circuit, while discouraging and stagnating the investment constituting surplus activity.
-While the change in oil prices may be described as a random, exogenous “shock,” it remains that a) the economic process remains a dynamic process, b) the field-theory of the macroeconomic process remans the same set of invariant primary relativities, and c) prices – such as oil prices – are secondary determinations from the non-systematic manifold to which the primary relationships are applied.
-Thus, instead of speaking of external shocks and quantum leaps of curves, in another context we spoke of dynamic stresses and strains among flows of products and payments.
+Stagflation happens, as it did in the late 1970’s, when the high price of imported oil inflated both corporate costs and consumer expenditures for gasoline in the basic circuit, while discouraging and stagnating the investment constituting surplus activity.
+While the change in oil prices may be conveniently described as a random, exogenous “shock,” it remains that a) the economic process is a dynamic process of organic interdependencies, b) the abstract explanatory field-theory of the macroeconomic process is universal and applicable in any instance, and thus remains the same set of invariant primary relativities, and c) prices – such as oil prices – are secondary determinations from the non-systematic manifold to which the primary relationships are applied.
+Thus, instead of speaking of external shocks and quantum leaps of supply and demand curves, we elsewhere spoke of adjustment involving dynamic stresses and strains among flows of products and payments.

 While we can effect the anti-egalitarian shift with some measure of success, in fact the egalitarian shift (required for the basic expansion) is achieved only through the contractions, the liquidations, the blind stresses and strainsof a prolonged depression.
 (CWL 15, 153-54)

 We repeat the Diagram of Rates of Flow annotated with elements which may combine to constitute stagflation.
 The cause in the double-circuited system is not always either disequilibrated government taxation and spending between the two circuits, or supply shocks.
 The Phillips Curve’s occasional or usual agreement with facts is not by any means an economic law.
-However, an imbalance of crossover payments between the basic and surplus circuits is ultimately the fundamental form of stagflation.
+However, an improperly calibrated money supply and an imbalance of crossover payments between the basic and surplus circuits is ultimately the fundamental form of stagflation.

 The ideal of constant exchange value: